b02k11/Docsify/document.md

 <b>You need to create a .nojekyll in ./docsify to prevent GitHub Pages from ignoring files that begin with an underscore.</b>

 ## Set Page Titles from Sidebar Selection
-you can customize the title by specifying a string after the filename in "_sidebar.md"
+You can customize the title by specifying a string after the filename in "_sidebar.md"
 Example:
 ```
 <!-- docsify/_sidebar.md -->